 Tools for Your Projects

-Anna and Oliver give you an introduction to tools that you can use for your projects.
-They give you exercises to experiment with the tools along the use case of integrating data about films.
+In the exercise sessions, Anna and Ralph give you an introduction to tools that you can use for your projects.
+You experiment with the tools along the use case of integrating data about films.

 1. Data Translation